quire-io/guide/_docs/tasklistad-09-refer-tasks.md

 You will be able to find the project ID at its URL.
 It's the characters between w/ and /.

-**Tip:** You can [change your project ID](/guide/edit-project/) by clicking on the arrow beside your project's name at the top of your workspace.
-Scroll down to Project URL.
+**Tip:** You can [change your project ID](/guide/edit-project/#edit-project-url) by clicking on the dropdown menu icon beside your project's name at the top of your workspace.
 {: .notice--info}